EGmux/passwordManager/readme.md

 # How to build

-## **Make sure to have Docker installed** and run the following snippet of code in the source code directory.
+## Make sure to have Docker installed and run the following snippet of code in the cloned project directory

 ``` bash
 docker build -f build.dockerfile -t passwordmanager .